dalijolijo/easyMN.services/README.md

 # easyMN.services
+**Step-by-step tutorial for configuration on the QT Wallet side**

-HowTo`s for BitCore, BitCloud, BitSend and MegaCoin
+*for BitCore, BitCloud, BitSend and MegaCoin*

 #### Some important notes: